What Can I Do to Protect My Rights After a Truck Accident?

-It is imperative that you do what you can to protect your rights after a truck accident in Florida.
+It is imperative that you do what you can to protect your rights after a truck accident.
 Accident victims who suffered injuries because of a truck driver’s negligence generally have the right to hold the responsible party accountable and pursue a settlement or other compensation.
 However, certain actions could put this right in jeopardy.

 To protect your rights, you must be careful about what you say and do and proceed with your insurance claim with the knowledge that the insurance carrier may try to use anything you say against you to reduce the value of your case or deny your claim.
 In general, refrain from admitting fault or declaring that you are not hurt until you have fully investigated your accident and your injuries.

 For a free legal consultation, call (813) 259-0022

 Protect Your Rights by Focusing on the General Facts

 Any time you talk to anyone about your accident—from initial contact with the police who respond to the scene through discussing with the liable party’s insurer—it is important that you are aware of what you are saying and how it may be used.
 You should never accept blame for the accident, or for any action that might be construed as contributing to the accident, without fully understanding the causes of the accident.

 It is also important that you do not tell the first responders, your own insurer, or any other party that you are not hurt.
 It can take days or even weeks for symptoms to appear.
 You should see a doctor to ensure you do not have any hidden injuries as soon as possible after an accident.

 Do not post details or information about your accident on social media, and do not post pictures of yourself engaging in recreational activities in the following days.
 This could be used to downplay your injuries and reduce your damages.